aclank/audionook/README.md

 - Update the stack

-- Note - There is an extra `ENVIRON` environment variable which can be `production` (default) or `dev` which just turns off the fastapi docs pages when in production mode.
-Setting this var on a production build of the container will still not enable the docs page without tweaking `./src/app.py`
+- Note - There is an extra `ENVIRON` environment variable which can be `production` (default) or `dev` and turns off the fastapi docs pages when in production mode.
+Setting this var on a production build of the container will still not enable the docs page without tweaking `./src/app.py` and `./web/nginx/sites-available/audionook.conf`

-- Note - `./bin/run_dev.sh` tries to source that `./docker/.env` file but portainer vars seem to override whatever is in .env so it is only there for running the uvicorn server manually outside of docker (like with the `./bin/run_local.sh` or `./bin/run_local.bat` for example)
+- Note - `./bin/run_dev.sh` tries to source the `./docker/.env` file but portainer vars seem to override whatever is in .env so it is only there for running the uvicorn server manually outside of docker (like with the `./bin/run_local.sh` or `./bin/run_local.bat` for example)

 ## Alembic Database Migrations
 I am terrible at database migrations.
 Here are some notes I made at some point that might help.